adeadedoja/Wineweb/README.md

 Project
 =========

-Project work by Adedoja Adedamola, STUDENT NUMBER:212493007 Developed using Ruby on rails
+Project to submit in TUT Developed using Ruby on rails